 Flying Blue, the combined frequent flyer program for Air France and KLM, slashes award rates on a handful of routes at the start of each month.
 They’re called Flying Blue Promo Rewards.
-And January’s offerings can get you to Europe and back from just 23,000 miles round-trip
+And February’s offerings can get you to from Boston to Europe and back from just 23,000 miles round-trip.

-Through the end of January, you can book flights to Europe in economy from Minneapolis-St. Paul (MSP) or Houston-Intercontinental (IAH) for 50% off normal rates.
-These discounted flights are on sale now for travel from Feb.
-29 through April 29, 2020.
+Through the end of February, you can book flights to Europe in economy from Boston (BOS) for 50% off normal rates, and in premium economy for 25% off of normal rates.
+These discounted flights are on sale now for travel from April 1 through May 31, 2020.
 So you’ve got a few months to plan your impromptu European vacation, but you’ll want to book fast as the best deals disappear fast.

 These flights are now bookable to Amsterdam (AMS) or Paris-Charles de Gaulle (CDG) and dozens of other cities throughout Europe – often for even cheaper rates.
-And these low rates are eligible for travel from Feb.
-29 through April 29, 2020.
-It’s a great way to use miles to get to Europe during the winter.
-Just be sure to book by Jan.
-30, when these rates expire.
+And these low rates are eligible for travel from April 1 through May 31, 2020.
+And if you are in Boston, it’s a great way to use miles to get to Europe during the spring.
+Just be sure to book by Feb.
+29, when these rates expire.

-Flying Blue is also discounting premium economy awards out of Houston and business class fares from Mexico City (MEX).
+As mentioned, Flying Blue is also discounting premium economy awards out of Mexico City (MEX) and business class fares from Toronto (YYZ) and Calgary (YYC).
 Check out the full list of available awards at Flying Blue’s website.

 The real beauty of these sales is that they’re not just good for flying into major European cities.
 You can get these rates by flying into other European cities beyond Air France and KLM’s respective hubs.
 And considering those are the spots that typically cost the most when paying cash, that’s what makes these Promo Rewards deals shine.